pektin/jam/README.md

 ## Usage

-The compiler is currently built as a python library, however the compiler can also be directly run through the `jam.py` script:
+The compiler is currently built as a python library, however it can also be directly run through the `jam.py` script:

 ``` bash
 ./jam.py FILE